 Amongst the new measures is one that follows a path open under the income tax rules applicable to tax residents of the Spanish provinces of Guipúzcoa, Vizcaya, Álava and Navarra: in these four provinces, and depending on the specific province of residence, carried interest income would be taxed as employment income (benefiting from a 50% allowance) or as a capital gain (taxed at low tax rates).
 Now, for the first time, the (federal) Spanish Personal Income Tax will provide guidance on the tax treatment of the so-called carried interest income for directors, employees and / or managers of specific closed-end alternative-investment funds (such as Spanish and EU venture capital (capital riesgo) entities or funds).

-The bad news: As it was inferred from specific tax rulings issued by the Spanish tax authorities, carried interest income will be taxed as employment income, subject to marginal tax rates of, currently, up to 54%.
+: As it was inferred from specific tax rulings issued by the Spanish tax authorities, carried interest income will be taxed as employment income, subject to marginal tax rates of, currently, up to 54%.

 The good news: A 50% allowance may apply, subject to certain requirements, reducing the effective tax rate to a maximum rate as low of 22.5%!